ibm-cloud-docs/blockchain-sw-251/internal/blockchain_images.md

   web_proxy.peer0.org1.example.com    | time="2020-01-29T22:18:37Z" level=info msg="listening for http on: [::]:8080"
   ```

 You can now view the node from a console by importing the ``peer0.org1.json`` file into an {{site.data.keyword.blockchainfull_notm}} Platform console deployed on {{site.data.keyword.cloud_notm}} or your own cluster using {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1.
-In order for the console to access your nodes, the URL of the web proxy, the peer, and the operations URL needs be externally accessbile.
+In order for the console to access your nodes, the URL of the web proxy, the peer, and the operations URL needs be externally accessible.

 You need to complete these steps for each node that you want to import into an instance of the {{site.data.keyword.blockchainfull_notm}} Platform console.